philg-dev/keyword_highlighter/Roadmap.md

 If a website uses an iFrame the search terms in that iFrame are currently not highlighted by the script.
 This could probably be fixed by using `allFrames: true` as a parameter for `browser.scripting.executeScript()`.
 Think about consequences and find example page.

+## Case: using Dark Reader to enable dark mode on a website

+When using the "Dark Reader" add-on / webextension the highlights added by this extension might not work in certain configurations.
+This is especially the case when using "Static" theme generation mode.
+Some testing with Dark Reader's "Dynamic" theme generation mode showed promising results, but I've had massive performance issues with Dark Reader on non-static theme generation modes in the past.